 Beaches, scuba diving, hundreds and thousands of years old ruins, cute towns, great coffee, incredible cacao, brilliant food and beverages, culture, dance, stunning nature, possibility to surf, warmhearted people.
 The most beautiful sunrises over the Caribbean and sundowns over the Pacific.
 To sum up, I have enough stories to write a blog for the rest of my life.
 And they keep coming!

 Our six months visa ends in a week and we need to leave Mexico.
 If we would have more time, we would use it without a problem.
 And then again.
 And again.

 This is also a reason, why we won’t try to extend our visas.
 It would be probably possible.
-Right now, we are in the south part of Mexico, in the town of San Cristobal de las Casas.
+Right now, we are in the southern part of Mexico, in the town of San Cristobal de las Casas.
 It’s a pretty short ride to the Guatemalan borders.
 It would be enough to leave for a couple of days and come back with fresh six months.
 But Mexico is that amazing, we would probably stay another few years.
-And not to visit all the other countries awaiting us would be a shame!
+And not visiting all the other countries awaiting us would be a shame!

 I’m not claiming we won’t come back.
 We will.

 Vegetarians?
 In Mexico?

 Whenever people ask us how long are we veg and we answer since we came to Mexico… No one gets it.
 Vegetarianism in Mexico – is that even possible?
 And why would you decide not to eat meat anymore right here?

 Our way to becoming veg was long and natural.
 We just ate less and less meat for environmental reasons in the last couple of years.
 And we were craving it less and less as well.
 After coming to Mexico, where you can see and smell meat EVERYWHERE, we realized we don’t want it anymore.